Governance Without the Monolith

 5. Protect flow

-This is the part that governance teams sometimes forget.
+This is the part governance teams sometimes forget.

 The point of governance is to help the delivery system move safely.